ChemAxon/jklustor-web-example/src/doc/cxn-hub-getting-started.md

 Get an API key for <https://hub.chemaxon.com>
 ---------------------------------------------

-Visit <https://hub.chemaxon.com>, select **Or sign in with: CAS** and sign in with your ChemAxon Pass credentials.
+Visit <https://hub.chemaxon.com>, select **"Or sign in with: CAS"** and sign in with your ChemAxon Pass credentials.
 After logging in click on your user name (at the top-right) part of the page and click to generate an API key.
-You can reveal the API key which will be required to access the repository.
+You can reveal and copy the API key which will be required to access the repository.

- - On <https://hub.chemaxon.com> select **Or sign in with: CAS**:
+ - On <https://hub.chemaxon.com> select **"Or sign in with: CAS"**.
+Do not enter any "Username" or "Password" on this
+   page:

    ![Choose sign in with CAS](img/hub-110-edit.png)

- - You are redirected to the CAS login page where you can use your Pass account:
+ - You are redirected to the CAS login page where you can use your Pass account (email address and password specified during Pass registration):

    ![Which redirects to the CAS login page where you can use your Pass account](img/hub-140-edit.png)